Senneseph/synthmem/PROPOSAL.md

-This is a high priority project.
+# Proposal

 I want you to build out an abstract interface library for synthesizers and other things with twiddly knobs and the like.

-We'll use React with Vite for fast development and build.
-We'll implement PWA capabilities for offline use.
+We'll use Bun (and never node or npm) to handle TypeScript (and its conversion to Javascript) We'll implement PWA capabilities for offline use.

 The goal is to provide a service where a user, who is usually a musician, needs to save some settings for a sound they like or to help them remember what configuration they need for a song.